-- To impart knowledge of Science is the basic objective of education. - To develop scientific attitude is the major objective to make the students open minded, critical, curious. - To develop skill in practical work, experiments and laboratory materials and equipments along with the collection and interpretation of scientific data to contribute the science. - To understand scientific terms, concepts, facts, phenomenon and their relationships. - To make the students aware of natural resources and environment. - To provide practical experience to the students as a part of the course to develop scientific ability to work in the field of research and other fields of their own interest and to make them fit for society. - The students are expected to acquire knowledge of plant and related subjects so as to understand natural phenomenon, manipulation of nature and environment for the benefit of human beings. - To develop ability for the application of the acquired knowledge to improve agriculture and other related fields to make the country self reliant and sufficient. - Understand and appreciate the role of biology in societal issues, such as the environment and biological resources, biodiversity, ethics and human health and diseases. - To enrich the students with the latest developments in the field of Information technology, Biotechnology, Bio informatics and other related fields of research and development. - To create enthusiasm to understand more about the beautiful planet Earth and to give awareness to the public the need to protect the planet from all kinds of exploitation. - To keep the scientific temper which the student acquired from school level and to develop a research culture.
+- ✤ To impart knowledge of Science is the basic objective ofeducation. - To develop scientific attitude is the major objective to make the students open minded, critical, curious. - To develop skill in practical work, experiments and laboratory materials and equipments along with the collection and interpretation of scientific data to contribute thescience. - To understand scientific terms, concepts, facts, phenomenon and their relationships. - ✤ To make the students aware of natural resources and environment. - To provide practical experience to the students as a part of the course to develop scientific ability to work in the field of research and other fields of their own interest and to make them fit forsociety. - The students are expected to acquire knowledge of plant and related subjects so as to understand natural phenomenon, manipulation of nature and environment for the benefit of humanbeings. - To develop ability for the application of the acquired knowledge to improve agriculture and other related fields to make the country self reliant and sufficient. - Understand and appreciate the role of biology in societal issues, such as the environment and biological resources, biodiversity, ethics and human health and diseases. - To enrich the students with the latest developments in the field of Information technology, Biotechnology, Bioinformatics and other related fields of research and development - To create enthusiasm to understand more about the beautiful planet Earth and to give awareness to the public the need to protect the planet from all kinds of exploitation. - To keep the scientific temper which the student acquired from school level and to develop a research culture - To introduce the students to industrial activities related to Botany and to get an industry orientation and skills

-Table 1.
-General Structure of the First Degree Programme in Botany
+Table 1.General Structure of the First Degree Programme in Botany